 –Sources: Gartner Group, AIIM, US Dept of Labor, Imaging Magazine

-Paperless Academy offers guides, courses and coaching to help lawyers go paperless.
+Paperless Academy offers tuition and advice to help lawyers go paperless.